51Degrees/documentation/src/devicedetection/features/falsepositivecontrol.md

 # No Match Found

-Both @Pattern and @Hash algorithms can theoretically fail to find any match at all for the supplied evidence.
-(In practice, this is far more likely to occur with @Hash than @Pattern due to the flexibility of @Pattern in finding matches that are not the same but similar in some way)
+In some cases, the device detection algorithm can fail to find any match at all for the supplied evidence.

 The `AllowUnmatched` setting can be used to control what happens in this situation.
-If `AllowUnmatched` is false (default) then no result will be returned and `HasValue` will be false.
+If `AllowUnmatched` is false (default) then no result will be returned and `HasValue` will be false for the requested properties.
 If `AllowUnmatched` is true then the default @profile will be returned.

 The default @profile has specific values for properties but they may be incorrect.
 For example, the default hardware profile has `IsMobile = false`.
 In reality, if no match was found then we have no idea if the device is a mobile device or not.

 # Bad Match

-The @Pattern and @Hash algorithms have slightly different methods for controlling and measuring how different a potential match is from the supplied evidence.
+The `Difference` value is used to measure how different a potential match is from the supplied evidence.

-In both cases, The `Difference` value is used to measure how different a potential match is from the supplied evidence.
+The `Drift` value is used to measure how far a matching sub-string is from it's expected position.
-For example, if a substring within the User-Agent is present as expected but the ASCII value on a character is 1 higher than expected then the difference will be 1 (for @Pattern.
-The calculation of difference for @Hash is more complex).
-For @Pattern, the difference can also be affected by shifting the position of the expected sub-string within the User-Agent. @Hash uses a separate value for this called `Drift`.

-The maximum `Difference` (and `Drift` for @Hash) value can be set when the engine is created.
-This is used to control how far a potential match is allowed to deviate from the supplied evidence.
+The maximum allowable `Difference` and `Drift` values can be set when the engine is created.
+This is used to control how far the supplied evidence is allowed to differ from the real-world training data that was used to create the data file.
-For example, if the maximum `Difference` value is set to 10 (default) then a match will only be returned if the difference value is 10 or less.
+For example, if the maximum `Difference` value is set to 0 (default) then a match will only be returned if the difference value is 0.

-If the maximum `Difference` or `Drift` setting prevents any result from being returned then `HasValue` will be false.
+If the maximum `Difference` or `Drift` setting prevents any result from being returned then `HasValue` will be false for the requested properties.

-By default, `Difference` is set to 10 for @Pattern and both `Difference` and `Drift` are set to 0 for @Hash.
+By default, `Difference` and `Drift` are set to 0.
 (I.e. no deviation from the expected sub strings is permitted).
-Setting them to -1 will mean that there is no limit. (although this does not guarantee a match will always be found)
+Setting them to -1 will mean that there is no limit.
+However, note that this often results in highly inaccurate results and does not guarantee a match will always be found.

 # Match Meta-Data